Maa Ka Doodh

-Maa Ka Doodh: Uncovering A Nation’s Dairy Disaster is an investigative feature-length documentary film that follows the journey of Dr. Harsha Atmakuri who undertakes an investigation to find out the untold stories behind the success of India’s White Revolution - The World’s Largest Dairy Production and Development Campaign.
-The documentary also explores the ethical, cultural, environmental, religious, economic, and political complexities the consumption of dairy in India has created since millennia.
+Maa Ka Doodh: Uncovering A Nation’s Dairy Disaster is an investigative feature-length documentary film that follows the journey of Dr. Harsha Atmakuri, who investigates to find out the untold stories behind the success of India’s White Revolution - The World’s Largest Dairy Production and Development Campaign.
+The documentary also explores the ethical, cultural, environmental, religious, economic, and political complexities that the consumption of dairy in India has created for millennia.

 The film was made to be released on over-the-top streaming services.
 However, due to the sensitivity of the film, many studios declined to stream.
 So, the filmmakers have decided to make the movie available for free to watch on YouTube and Vimeo.
 It took 3 years for the filmmakers to complete the film.